Main Claire's Itchy Feet logo

 How to get to Tulum Ruins

-If you are staying anywhere along the Riviera Maya coastline it’s really easy to get to Tulum Ruins as it is just set back off the main road connecting Tulum to Playa del Carmen and Cancun.
+If you are staying anywhere along the Riviera Maya coastline it’s really easy to get to Mayan ruins Tulum as it is just set back off the main road connecting Tulum to Playa del Carmen and Cancun.

 Getting to Tulum Ruins from Tulum Town:

-If neither of these options works for you, then you can take a taxi for 80 pesos or rent a car and drive yourself.
+If neither of these options works for you, then you can take a taxi for 100-150 pesos or and drive yourself.

 If you want to know how to get from Cancun airport to Tulum, then read this.